Ted Davis (sportscaster): Broadcasting career

-NCAA Men’s Basketball Tournament from 1986–88, and also the NCAA Women's Final Four in 1986 and 1987.
+NCAA Men's Basketball Tournament from 1986 to 1988, and also the NCAA Women's Final Four in 1986 and 1987.
 Davis also worked as an announcer for North Texas State University, the Mutual Broadcasting System, and KLIF-AM and WBAP-AM in Dallas-Fort Worth.

 Milwaukee Bucks

 In the summer of 1997, Davis abruptly left his 9-year tenure as the voice of the Dallas Mavericks and joined WTMJ to call games for the Milwaukee Bucks.
 During home games, Spectrum News 1 Wisconsin sports director Dennis Krause served as color commentator.